Skip to main content

 }

-Access all the shortened urls
+Access all shortened URLs

-curl --request GET http://localhost:8080/all
+curl --request GET --url http://localhost:8080/all

 Now both these API calls were captured as editable testcases and written to keploy/tests folder.
 The keploy directory would also have mocks file that contains all the outputs of MySQL operations.
 Here's what the folder structure look like: